 -Pour a tablespoon of the grated Manchego onto the prepared baking sheet and pat it down so that the cheese is in a thin round (about 2½-inches in diameter) .
 Repeat with the remaining cheese, making sure to leave about an inch between each round.
 Sprinkle the rounds with a generous amount of coarse black pepper.

-- Top each Manchego Crisp with a slice of Brie, a couple pieces of Serrano ham, a few quince cubes, and a sprinkling of chopped almonds.
-Serve immediately.
+-Top each Manchego Crisp with a slice of Brie, a couple pieces of Serrano ham, a few quince cubes, and a sprinkling of chopped almonds and serve.